 Trailhead and Remembrances of World War II

 Following the attack on Pearl Harbor, the military appropriated portions of the ranch to build bunkers to protect the coast from the expected Japanese attacks which never came.
-Following the war, the bunkers were abandoned and they still remain intact, now over 60 years later.
+Following the war, the bunkers were abandoned and they still remain intact.

 05 of 09

 Several trails make their way through the Ka'a'awa Valley.
-The two-hour horseback ride takes you deep into the valley along the 2.8-miles-long Kaaawa Valley Road which extends nearly 7/8ths of the way into Kaaawa Valley.
+The two-hour horseback ride takes you deep into the valley along the 2.8-miles-long Kaaawa Valley Road, which extends almost all the way into Kaaawa Valley.
 The return trip takes you on a path along the valley's southeast wall.

 06 of 09